 “Small opportunities are the beginning of great things, seize the moment!

-Mini officially joined Team Novo Nordisk after racing for Team Type 1 Argentina MTB.
-When the Team Novo Nordisk started looking for talented type 1 athletes, Mini’s Argentinian doctors recommended him for the squad.
+Emanuel officially joined Team Novo Nordisk after racing for Team Type 1 Argentina MTB.
+When the Team Novo Nordisk started looking for talented type 1 athletes, Emanuel’s Argentinian doctors recommended him for the squad.
 After attending one of Team Novo Nordisk’s talent ID camps, he was invited to join the team’s development squad.
-He spent three seasons racing with the devo team before receiving his first professional contract.
+He spent three seasons racing with the Devo team before receiving his first professional contract.

-Before joining Team Novo Nordisk, Mini graduated university and would one day like to return to the real estate business in the city where he was born.
+Before joining Team Novo Nordisk, Emanuel graduated university and would one day like to return to the real estate business in the city where he was born.